umang-p/DorothyBot/README.md

 `help` : Shows help text

-`fetchgfldata` : Updates the JSON files used for gfl commands.
+`fetchgfdata` : Updates the JSON files used for gf commands.
 Can only be used by the bot owner.